Liquid Render Tag Syntax: with, for, Named Params (2026)

 {% render 'price-block', price: price %}

-This isolation is a feature, not a regression.
-It means a render snippet is a pure function of its named inputs, so you can drop it into any section, any loop, or any Section Rendering API response and it will behave identically.
-The cost is that you have to be explicit about every input, which is a one time refactor pain that pays back forever.
+Isolation is a feature.
+A render snippet behaves as a pure function of its named inputs, so you can drop it into any section, any loop, or any Section Rendering API response without surprise.
+The cost is one explicit refactor.
+It pays back forever.

-If you are weighing whether to break a section into snippets at all, I covered the architecture trade off in the post on replacing apps with Liquid snippets.
+If you are weighing whether to break a section into snippets, I covered that trade-off in replacing apps with Liquid snippets.

 {% render 'product-card',